 Lifespan – 6/10

 Though it is on the Game Boy Colour, and that it could be argued that memory usage would have factored into it, 4 hours still seems to me as particularly underwhelming for a Metroidvania game.
-I cant hep but with perhaps a few more mini games, or some side quests attached to it, it could have been made to last a fair bit longer.
-It was at around this time that open world 2D platformers were being made to last longer than many others in the past, such as Castlevania: Symphony of the Night, so where this game may have been ahead of the time from a graphical standpoint, it was lagging behind in terms of lifespan.
+I can’t help but with perhaps a few more mini-games, or some side quests attached to it, it could have been made to last a fair bit longer.
+It was at around this time that open-world 2D platformers were being made to last longer than many others in the past, such as Castlevania: Symphony of the Night, so where this game may have been ahead of the time from a graphical standpoint, it was lagging behind in terms of lifespan.

 Storyline – 6/10

-Although the general atmosphere and visual style of the game was different to many others, the story wasn’t anywhere near as much so.
+Although the general atmosphere and visual style of the game were different to many others, the story wasn’t anywhere near as much so.
 It follows Shantae, a half-human half-genie hybrid, who is charged with protecting a small town called Scuttle Town.
 One day, the town is attacked by the pirate Risky Boots, who steals a prototype steam engine for her diabolical plan.
 And so Shantae resolves to get it back from her.
-For a video game story it is pretty typical; only kept somewhat interesting by small elements of humour here and there.
+For a video game story it is pretty typical; only kept somewhat interesting by small elements of humor here and there.

 Originality – 6/10

 Though it may have been particularly advanced for the time in terms of graphics, especially on a handheld system, I think it did want for uniqueness somewhat in terms of gameplay.
 It did have some standout mechanics for the time, such as the ability to transform into various animals to get around, but ultimately, the most standout thing was indeed not only the graphical marvel of the visuals but also the game’s conceptual influences.

-Overall, despite the absence of a map system and a prolonged lifespan, Shantae is still fairly enjoyable game, and worthy of the attention of anyone who may own a Game Boy.
+Overall, despite the absence of a map system and a prolonged lifespan, Shantae is still a fairly enjoyable game, and worthy of the attention of anyone who may own a Game Boy.
 It isn’t the best platformer to have ever been released, but it indeed has its charms.